tarwn/lessthandot-hugo/blogs/content/posts/2009-11-22-testing-backup-compression-in-sql-server-2008.md

 ---
 I got a brand new SQL Server 2008 test server and decided to test backup compression.
 I picked 2 databases to do this test; the smaller database is 4.8GB in size the bigger database is about 44 GB in size.

-Let&#8217;s start with the smaller database.
+Let's start with the smaller database.

 First I backed the database up, one backup used compression while the other one did not.

-Let&#8217;s look at some code
+Let's look at some code

 sql
 BACKUP DATABASE [SmallDB] TO  DISK = N'V:SmallDB_Compressed.BAK'